-A dresser in the home can give you plenty of storage no matter you plan to use them inside (in a kitchen bathroom or bedroom) or outside (in the garden for storing tools).
+A dresser in the home can give you plenty of storage, no matter whether you plan to use them inside (in a kitchen, bathroom, or bedroom) or an old one outside (in the garden for storing tools).

 If you have an old piece of dresser furniture lying around, it’s time to get it polished and restored.

 Fortunately, there are several treatment methods you can use to clean, buff, and refinish your old dresser.

 And using pure natural beeswax is one of my top favorites among many.